liflab/beepbeep-3-book/markdown/advanced/README.md

 ## Pumps and Tanks

 All the processor chains provided as examples operate either in <!--\index{pull mode} pull mode-->pull mode<!--/i--> or in <!--\index{push mode} push mode-->push mode<!--/i-->.
 In pull mode, a chain must be closed upstream by having the chain start by processors of input arity 0.
-To opposite applies for push mode: the chain must be closed downstream by ending each branch by a processor of output arity 0.
+The opposite applies for push mode: the chain must be closed downstream by ending each branch by a processor of output arity 0.
 Because of this, we cannot combine pull and push in the same chain.

 There exist situations, however, where it would be desirable to use both modes.
 Consider this simple program: